 has undergone various transitions.
 Most recently, in the 2013-14 academic year,

 the program had been in hiatus for the purpose of rebuilding.
 During that year,

 our “black-box” theatre production space was extensively renovated and updated

 through the expert consultation of SRC graduate Jacob Welch.

-For more information about opportunities in the SRC Drama Program, contact
+For more information about upcoming productions and opportunities in the SRC Drama Program, contact

 Douglas Okey at 309-649-6308 or firstname.lastname@example.org.